Pressure Cooker Beef Stew

 - Naturally release the pressure, then remove the meat and potatoes, and add the carrot chunks to the liquid.
 Cook for 4 minutes on high, then use a quick release.

 Let the leftovers cool a bit (do not leave out longer than 2 hours), then refrigerate in a sealed container for up to 3 days.
 To store longer, place the meat and carrots in a sealed, freezer-safe container and freeze up to 3 months.
 Potatoes do not freeze well, so if you decide to freeze them with the stew, they get soft and grainy.
-They won’t harm you, but they won’t taste as good as from the freshly made stew.
+They won’t harm you, but they won’t taste as good they would in freshly made stew.

 If you freeze your stew, defrost in the refrigerator overnight, then gently reheat to serve.

 PRO-Tip: Note that onions lose some of their potency/flavor after being frozen.
-So taste and adjust your seasonings if needed.
+So taste and adjust your seasonings if needed after reheating.

 - Pressure Cooker Baby Back Ribs